-The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs to Part D enrollees who have reached the coverage gap and are not receiving "Extra Help."
-For branded drugs, the 50% discount provided by manufacturers excludes any dispensing fee for costs in the gap.
-The enrollee would pay the dispensing fee on the portion of the cost, which is paid by the plan (10% in 2017).
+The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs to Part D members who have reached the coverage gap and are not receiving "Extra Help."
+For brand name drugs, the 50% discount provided by manufacturers excludes any dispensing fee for costs in the gap.
+Members pay 35% of the negotiated price and a portion of the dispensing fee for brand name drugs.